manganganath/distributed_anti-flocking/README.md

 # Running the code

-Parameters can be found at the start of the main.m file.
+Parameters can be found at the top of the main.m file.
 To start the simulation, run main.m file using MATLAB.
 This code was tested using MATLAB R2011b.

 # Video